Reaffirmation of the College of Staten

 Dear Members of the College Community:

-The Equal Opportunity and Non-Discrimination Policy states CUNY’s commitment to recruit, employ, retain, promote, and provide benefits to employees regardless of race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender, gender identity, marital status, partnership status, disability, genetic information, alienage, citizenship, military or veteran status, unemployment status, pregnancy, or status as a victim of domestic violence/stalking/sex offenses, or any other legally prohibited basis in accordance with federal, state, and city laws.
-I remind you that Italian Americans are included among CUNY’s protected groups.
-Additionally, as a federal contractor, CUNY engages in affirmative action consistent with federal requirements.
-I invite you to view the Equal Opportunity Policy in its entirety, including the complaint procedures and prohibition against retaliation.
+The Equal Opportunity and Non-Discrimination Policy states CUNY’s commitment to recruit, employ, retain, promote, and provide benefits to employees, and to admit and provide services for students, without regard to race, color, creed, national origin, ethnicity, ancestry, religion, age, sex (including pregnancy, childbirth, and related conditions), sexual orientation, gender, gender identity, marital status, partnership status, disability, genetic information, alienage, citizenship, military or veteran status, status as a victim of domestic violence/stalking/sex offenses, unemployment status, or any other legally prohibited basis in accordance with federal, state, and city laws.
+Additionally, as a federal contractor, CUNY engages in affirmative action for women, minorities, individuals with disabilities, and veterans consistent with federal requirements for employees.
+Italian Americans are also included among CUNY’s protected groups.
+I invite you to view the Equal Opportunity Policy in its entirety, including complaint procedures and the prohibition against retaliation.

 William J. Fritz, PhD